google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0

 Once the glue is quite dry, you can cut the tissue and cardstock to size and use it to embellish your card or other papercraft project.

-• Sometimes I use the raw edged piece without cutting it as I think it looks like a piece of frayed silk fabric that way.
+• TIP: Sometimes I use the raw edged piece without cutting it as I think it looks like a piece of frayed silk fabric that way.

 • TIP: Sometimes the tissue will curl when drying so be prepared to place it under a heavy object, such as a big book, to flatten it slightly before you use it.
 You should probably place a piece of baking paper or waxed paper between it and your heavy object to stop it sticking to said object.
 Then it will look like ironed silk!